Information for Voters

 Special voting opportunities are generally held in hospitals, long-term care facilities or other locations where electors’ mobility may be impaired.
 Only designated electors are eligible to vote at special voting opportunities.
 Local governments may set out the specific dates, times and locations where special voting will take place during an election in their election bylaws.

 The District of Summerland will be arranging a number of special voting opportunities in accordance with the Local Government Act and the Election and Assent Voting Bylaw No. 2018-017.
+Please check back for further updates.

 Local governments are required to make voting places as accessible as reasonably possible.
 This includes providing options for: